-In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 2.5% of RWAs in the form of Common Equity Tier 1 capital.
-In terms of the RBI guidelines dated March 27, 2014 the implementation of CCB will begin as on March 31, 2016.
-Consequently, BASEL III Capital Regulations will be fully implemented as on March 31, 2019.
+In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 2.5% of RWAs in the form of Common Equity Tier 1 capital which would be fully implemented by March 31, 2019.
+In terms of the RBI guidelines dated March 27, 2014 the implementation of CCB will begin as on March 31, 2016 at 0.625% of RWA.

-Bank's Tier I Capital comprises of interest free funds provided by from Head Office and Statutory reserves.
-The book values of intangible assets and deferred tax assets and other regulatory adjustments are deducted in arriving at CET1 capital.
+Bank's Tier I Capital comprises of interest free funds provided by from Head Office, Statutory reserves and retained earnings net of debit balance in profit & loss account.
+The book values of goodwill, intangible assets and deferred tax assets and other regulatory adjustments are deducted in arriving at CET1 capital.

-Bank's Tier II capital comprises of general loan loss provisions, provisions for unhedged foreign currency exposure and provision for country risk exposure which is restricted to 1.25% of total RWAs as required by RBI regulations.
+Bank's Tier II capital comprises of general loan loss provisions and country

-(b) The details of Tier I & Tier II capital with separate disclosures of each component are as under:
+- risk provision which is restricted to 1.25% of Credit RWAs as required by RBI regulations. - b) The details of Tier I & Tier II capital with separate disclosures of each component are as under: